Clubfoot: Diagnosis

 Clubfoot is diagnosed through physical examination.
 Typically, babies are examined from head-to-toe shortly after they are born.
 There are four components of the clubfoot deformity:

 Factors used to assess severity include the stiffness of the deformity (how much it can be corrected by manually manipulating the foot), the presence of skin creases at the arch and heel, and poor muscle consistency.

 Sometimes, it is possible to detect clubfoot before birth using ultrasound.
 Prenatal diagnosis by ultrasound can allow parents to learn more about this condition and plan ahead for treatment after their baby is born.

 More testing and imaging is typically not needed, unless there is concern for other associated conditions.

 Treatment

 Treatment is usually with some combination of the Ponseti method and French method.
 The Ponseti method involves a combination of casting, Achilles tendon release, and bracing.
-It is widely used and highly effective under the age of two.
+There are many commercial braces as well as a relatively inexpensive open-source hardware brace that can be made with a 3D printer.
+The Ponseti method is widely used and highly effective under the age of two.

 The French method involves realignment, taping, and long-term home exercises and night splinting.
 It is also effective but outcomes vary and rely on heavy involvement of caregivers.
 Generally, the Ponseti method is preferred.
 Another technique, the Kite method, does not appear to be as effective.
 In about 20% of cases, additional surgery is required after initial treatment.